PpAaMm19945/stage-builder/public/books/My First Books/my-feelings-today/content.md

 # Back Cover

-Happy, sad, angry, scared, proud, shy—Amina feels them all!
-Join her as she discovers that all feelings are okay.
+Happy, sad, angry, scared, proud, shy—we feel them all!
+Discover that all feelings are okay.
 A gentle first book about emotions for children aged 2-5.